womblee/sixthworks-launcher/README.md

 # Launcher
 Secure launcher I made for having easy access to cheats you bought...

-Explaining everything would take a lot of time, so please look at *main.cpp*!
+Explaining everything would take a lot of time, so please look at *main.cpp* which has *1200+* lines of code!